-Guided Paddle with the St Regis Canoe Outfitters [https://www.canoeoutfitters.com/guided-tripson] Wednesday, Oct 2nd, 2019:
+Guided Paddle Trips with the St Regis Canoe Outfitters [https://www.canoeoutfitters.com/guided-tripson] on Wednesday, Oct 2nd, 2019:

-□ $149 for Middle to Lower Saranac Lake trip.
+□ $149 for Paddle Trip from the Middle to Lower Saranac Lake.
 [4-5 hours; no portages.]
 This is one of St Regis’s most popular outings and may attract the biggest group on our trip.
 It is a flatwater paddle on two very scenic lakes that are connected by the Saranac River.
 Near the end of the river section there is an old-fashioned wooden lock that is hand operated.

-Note on Paddle Pricing: All three paddles include boat [canoe or kayak], guide, and lunch.
+Note on Paddle Pricing: Both paddles include boat [canoe or kayak], guide, and lunch.
 If we reserve four or more spots on any one outing, our price drops to $119 per person.
 Refunds will be provided as appropriate.

 Contact: Ken East (Leader) Tim Thurlow (Assistant)